unisonweb/website/src/compare-lang/unison-for-java-devs.md

 ## Methods

-Java uses **classes** to _encapsulate data and behavior_. **Methods** belong to a class, and describe the set of behaviors that an instance of the class may perform.
+Java uses **classes** and **methods** to _encapsulate data and behavior_.

-Java packages, like `com.unison`, group related code together and prevent naming conflicts, with the caveat that Java packages are tied to the file system structure of the project.
+Java packages group related code together and prevent naming conflicts, similar to namespaces in Unison, with the caveat that Java packages are tied to the file system structure of the project.

 ```java
 package com.unison;